Posts Tagged Republican

 http://www.msnbc.msn.com/id/26143098

-This is the same guy that brought this fine example of leadership on the world stage at G8: http://goearth.wordpress.com/2008/07/18/jackass/
+This is the same guy that brought this fine example of leadership on the world stage at G8: https://goearth.wordpress.com/2008/07/18/jackass/

 Longest Serving GOP Senator – Indicted